Klingnau: History

-The course of the Aare was correct between 1885–1904 in order to combat the devastating floods.
+The course of the Aare was correct between 1885 and 1904 in order to combat the devastating floods.
 Between 1931 and 1935, the Klingnau power plant was built for Aarewerke AG, by damming the river.
 The lake (Klingnauer Stausee) has developed into a resting place for migratory birds and became a cantonal sanctuary in 1989.

 At the time of city foundation, the area was part of the parish of Zurzach.
 In 1256 Walter of Klingen granted rights to tithes in the town to the kilchen ze Clingnow.
 In 1265 the collegiate church of Zurzach posted a permanent curate to Klingnau.
 In 1360 the parish of Klingnau included the city, the Chapel of Koblenz and the churches in Döttingen and Würenlingen.
 In this year the Bishop of Constance, Heinrich von Brandis, granted the parish church to the monastery Zurzach.
 In 1864 the selection of the parish priest went to the parish, and about two years later the rights and obligations of the congregation to the church at Zurzach were abolished.
 The Catholic parish church of St. Catherine was built in 1491 and was renovated in 1968–69.
-The Loreto Chapel on the Achenberg dates from 1660–62 while the Reformed church was built in 1935.
+The Loreto Chapel on the Achenberg dates from 1660 to 1662 while the Reformed church was built in 1935.

 The construction of the castle, originally the seat of the Klingen family, was started in 1240.
 Until 1269 a manor house stood on the grounds.
 After 1331 the outer walls were added.
-In the second half of the 14th Century the Bishop of Constance was often a resident in the castle.
+In the second half of the 14th century the Bishop of Constance was often a resident in the castle.
 He ordered further improvements and expansions.
-In the late 16th Century, the castle, which was the seat of the Governor from Constance, in such bad condition that the Confederates demanded a renovation from the bishop.
+In the late 16th century, the castle, which was the seat of the Governor from Constance, in such bad condition that the Confederates demanded a renovation from the bishop.
 In 1804 the castle went to the newly formed Canton of Aargau, who auctioned it off in 1817.
-As a result, it has been used by various industries, until the 20th Century when it was taken over by a foundation.
+As a result, it has been used by various industries, until the 20th century when it was taken over by a foundation.